 The Infamous “Death Strip”

-The Liberation and Memorialization
+The Liberation: A Step in the Liberation and Memorialization

 Visiting Sachsenhausen Today